yakimka/picodi/docs/testing.rst

 By default, Picodi will automatically call :func:`picodi.shutdown_dependencies` and make additional cleanups after each test.

-If you need to call :func:`picodi.init_dependencies` - you can use eponymous marker.
+If you need to call :func:`picodi.init_dependencies` - you can use marker.

 .. testcode::